kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![iphone bordered](./images/content-extension-presented.png)

 > **Note**: You'll notice that the custom UI you designed is presented _above_ the default banner content.
-In this case, it's an appropriate decision, as your custom view didn't implement any of this text.
+In this case, that's what you want, as your custom view didn't implement any of this text.
 >
-> However, if you shifted the titles and messages to the extension, you could easily remove the system-generated banner at the bottom.
-You would do this by adding the `UNNotificationExtensionDefaultContentHidden` key to your extension plist with a value of `true`.
+> However, if you shifted the titles and messages to the extension, you might want to remove the system-generated banner at the bottom.
+You could do this by adding the `UNNotificationExtensionDefaultContentHidden` key to your extension plist with a value of `true`.

 ### Handling notification actions